skaylink/maws/SECURITY.md

 ## Supported Versions

-The latest versions of rubber-duck are supported.
+The latest versions of maws are supported.

 | Version | Supported          |
 | ------- | ------------------ |